 San Bernardino is a relatively large city located in the state of California.
 With a population of 216,995 people and 48 constituent neighborhoods, San Bernardino is the 17th largest community in California.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Bernardino is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, San Bernardino is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Bernardino who work in office and administrative support (15.37%), sales jobs (10.09%), and food service (6.28%).
+Overall, San Bernardino is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in San Bernardino who work in office and administrative support (15.34%), sales jobs (10.35%), and personal care services (6.38%).

 San Bernardino is an extremely ethnically-diverse city.
 The people who call San Bernardino home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Bernardino, accounting for 61.89% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in San Bernardino, accounting for 63.32% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Bernardino residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in San Bernardino include Irish, English, Italian, and French.
+Important ancestries of people in San Bernardino include German, Irish, English, Italian, and French.

 The most common language spoken in San Bernardino is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.